ByteAcademyIn/Bytedev/README.md

 Phase 0 - Pre Coursework on http://bytedev.co

-The following table suggests the Bytedev modules to be completed for the corresponding course tracks.

-# Bytedev Modules to be completed based on Specific Course Track
+Bytedev Modules to be completed based on Specific Course Track

 # Full Stack Web Development in Python
     1. Python